Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 Step 2.
 Identify and define data domains

-Since the data governance framework should cover all data assets, the next step is to identify and standardize data domains across your organization.
+Since the data management framework should cover all data assets, the next step is to identify and standardize data domains across your organization.
 You can have domains such as finance, marketing, sales, etc. corresponding to each function generating data.

 Here are some questions you should be asking: